 Bachelor of Law Studies

-While our 3+3 Accelerated Law emphasis prepares students academically for application to Law School, our Paralegal Emphasis prepares students to enter the workforce as a Legal Assistant right out of undergraduate school.
+While our 3+3 Accelerated Law emphasis prepares students academically for application to Law School in an “accelerated” fashion, our Law Studies Emphasis similarly prepares students for application to Law School in a traditional (4-year timeline) or to enter the workforce in law-related careers right out of undergraduate school.

-The Law Studies program at The University of Mississippi prepares students for the fast-paced and rapidly growing paralegal career field, honing the skills and attributes employers are looking for.
-The program also serves as a firm foundation for those students who plan to attend law school.
+The Law Studies program at The University of Mississippi serves as a firm foundation for those students who plan to attend law school. students for the fast-paced and rapidly growing paralegal career field, honing the skills and attributes employers are looking for.
+The program also prepares students for the fast-paced and rapidly growing paralegal career field, honing the skills and attributes employers are looking for.

 Choose an emphasis for your B.S.L.S.